celik-muhammed/mlops-zoomcamp-2023/01-intro/README.md

     User ubuntu                                             # username
     HostName 44.206.241.110                                 # Public IP, it changes when Source EC2 is turned off.
-    IdentityFile ~/.ssh/name-of-your-private-key-file.pem   # Private SSH key file path LocalForward 8888 localhost:8888                        # Connecting to a service on an internal network from the outside or set via on vscode
+    IdentityFile ~/.ssh/name-of-your-private-key-file.pem   # Private SSH key file path LocalForward 8888 localhost:8888                        # Connecting to a service on an internal network from the outside, static forward or set port user forward via on vscode
     StrictHostKeyChecking no
 ```